After Career-ending Injury, ex-Seahawks WR Ricardo Lockette Trying to Keep Current Players Safe

 Harvard Launches ResearchKit App to Support Football Player Health

 TeamStudy, an app that is part of the Football Players Health Study at Harvard University, uses ResearchKit to help former NFL players and the public better understand brain function, heart health, pain and mobility.
-The Football Players Health Study at Harvard University—a series of studies that examine the health and well-being of former football players and aims to develop more effective diagnostic and therapeutic interventions—today launched TeamStudy, an iPhone research app built using ResearchKit, the open source software framework designed by Apple.
+The Football Players Health Study at Harvard University—a series of studies that examine the health and wellbeing of former football players and aims to develop more effective diagnostic and therapeutic interventions—today launched TeamStudy, an iPhone research app built using ResearchKit, the open source software framework designed by Apple.
 Former NFL…

 Our Gratitude to Willie Richardson: 1939-2016